philipdaquin/Community_Blogging_App_Java/README.md

 - MapStruct
 - Docker-Compose / Docker

-Before running the project, ensure to do a Maven Clean up first and then Compile the entire project!
+Before running the project, ensure to do:
+- `mvn clean install -DskipTests`
+- `mvn compile`
+- `docker-compose build --no-cache`
+- `docker-compose up --force-recreate`

 - You will need to have Postgres installed and Create A Database
 - Initialise Docker Compose